E-commerce Unit Economics: The Metrics That Actually Matter

 Why This Matters More Than Gross Margin

-Many e-commerce brands use gross margin (revenue minus COGS) as their profitability metric.
-But gross margin ignores shipping, processing, packaging, and returns — costs that are real and significant.
-A brand with a 65 percent gross margin might have only a 45 percent contribution margin when all variable costs are included.
+A lot of e-commerce brands use gross margin (revenue minus COGS) as their profitability metric.
+Gross margin ignores shipping, processing, packaging, and returns, which are all real and significant costs.
+A brand with a 65 percent gross margin often has only a 45 percent contribution margin once everything is included.

 Using gross margin in your LTV calculation overstates the actual profit each customer generates.
-Using contribution margin gives you the truth.
-When a profit intelligence platform calculates your real margins including all variable costs, the results often surprise operators who have been working with gross margin assumptions.
+Contribution margin gives you the truth.
+When a profit intelligence platform calculates real margins including all variable costs, the results often surprise operators who've been working off gross margin assumptions.

 The Returns Problem

-Returns are the most commonly underestimated variable cost in e-commerce.
-The average return rate in DTC e-commerce is 15 to 30 percent for apparel and 5 to 10 percent for most other categories.
-Each return carries direct costs: return shipping, inspection and restocking labor, potential inventory write-down if the item cannot be resold, and refund processing.
+Returns are the most underestimated variable cost in e-commerce.
+The average return rate in DTC is 15 to 30 percent for apparel and 5 to 10 percent for most other categories.
+Each return carries direct costs: return shipping, inspection and restocking labor, possible inventory write-down if the item can't be resold, and refund processing.

-Failing to account for returns in your contribution margin calculation can overstate unit economics by 10 to 20 percent.
-This is the difference between thinking you have healthy 3:1 LTV:CAC and discovering you are actually at 2.5:1.
+Failing to account for returns can overstate unit economics by 10 to 20 percent.
+That's the difference between thinking you have healthy 3:1 LTV:CAC and discovering you're actually at 2.5:1.

 Payback Period